vana-com/VRCs/VRCs/vrc-5.md

 To be implemented during Epoch 2 and take effect for end-of-epoch rewards distribution:

 - DataHub interface will display DLP launch readiness status
-- DLPs that do not meet launch readiness standards and mandatory VRCs will not be eligible for rewards
+- DLPs that do not meet launch readiness standards will not be eligible for rewards
+- DLPs that do not comply with mandatory VRCs before Epoch 7 will not be eligible for rewards.

 ## Copyright